benmvp/migrate-react-hooks-minishop/README.md

 [![Watch on GitHub](https://img.shields.io/github/watchers/benmvp/migrate-react-hooks-minishop.svg?style=social)](https://github.com/benmvp/migrate-react-hooks-minishop/watchers)
 [![Star on GitHub](https://img.shields.io/github/stars/benmvp/migrate-react-hooks-minishop.svg?style=social)](https://github.com/benmvp/migrate-react-hooks-minishop/stargazers)

-An exercise-based minishop by Ben Ilegbodu to learn how to migrate to React Hooks from class components in React applications.
-Best if accompanied with live facilitation by me 🙂.
+An exercise-based minishop by Ben Ilegbodu to learn how to migrate to React Hooks from classes for a better way to develop components and manage state in React applications.
+Best if accompanied with [live facilitation](https://www.benmvp.com/minishops/migrating-to-react-hooks/) by me 🙂.

 ## Pre-Minishop Instructions